ShankarSinguri/Vrinda-Store-Order-Analysis/README.md

 # Vrinda Store Data Analysis (Excel Project)

-This project simulates end-to-end order tracking and fulfillment analysis for a fictional e-commerce store, *Vrinda Store*.
+This project simulates end-to-end order tracking and fulfillment analysis for a e-commerce store, *Vrinda Store*.
 Built using **Microsoft Excel**, it demonstrates the ability to analyze customer orders, track shipment performance, and derive insights for logistics and sales operations.

 ---